CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

-# Command Line Transfer with iCommands
+# Transferring Data with iCommands and Command Line

 iCommands is a collection of tools developed by the iRODS project. [iRODS](https://irods.org){target=_blank} is the technology that supports the CyVerse Data Store.
 Using iCommands is the most flexible way to interact with the Data Store.